 When you run the request, ReadyAPI will get the specified file and send it to the server.

-If you need to send an attachment not specified in the service definition, add it to the Attachments editor and select
+If you need to send an attachment not specified in the service definition, add it to the Attachments panel and select

 <anonymous> in the Part column.